-If the proposed changes are not made, the suppliers of affected foods will be disadvantaged as they will not be able to add more of the vitamin or mineral in order to meet claim requirements, while catering for a range of serving sizes.
+If the recommended changes are not made, the suppliers of affected foods will be disadvantaged as they will not be able to add more of the vitamin or mineral in order to meet claim requirements, while catering for a range of serving sizes.
 Increasing serving size in order to meet claim requirements is not always appropriate (as it may not reflect a normal serving) or may not meet the needs of consumers (e.g. small single serve yoghurts).

-• any written policy guidelines formulated by the Ministerial Council
+any written policy guidelines formulated by the Ministerial Council

 In December 2003, the Ministerial Council released the Policy Guideline on Nutrition, Health and Related Claims.
 The Policy Guideline sets out the policy principles underpinning the regulation of nutrition content claims (and health claims) and aims to permit claims and encourage industry to innovate, whilst ensuring consumers are not misled.
+These policy principles were taken into consideration while considering the recommended amendments.